rjapplin/rjapplin_dissertation/ch01_airbnb_rating_visibility_pricing/README.md

 - 21_ml contains machine learning; namely, Bayesian Structural Time Series
 - 22-24_rc contain some robustness checks

+Chapter 1 is available at the link below as well as on SSRN: [Rating Visibility and Pricing in Airbnb Markets](https://ssrn.com/abstract=4409993)

 **Bibliography**

 [Applin, R. Jacob (2025).
 "Rating Visibility and Pricing in Airbnb Markets," in *Applied Essays in Industrial Organization: Pricing in Short-Term Rental Markets and Policy Implications in Tobacco Consumption.
 Theses and Dissertations--Economics.
 71.